 As for ingredients, besides salmon, there is no exotic or luxury ones called for in this recipe.
 Just very simple and easy to find ingredients which you probably have in your pantry already: soy sauce, ginger, garlic, sesame seed, chives and mandarin.

 - sesame seeds roasted, as needed

-- 2 tbsp mandarin juice
+- 2 tbsp mandarin juice or orange juice

 - 2 tbsp soy sauce kikkoman